sw00/sett.sh/content/posts/2018/08/critical-failure.md

 and you'd certainly make Djikstra proud.
 But having a general grasp of it should be good enough.

-There is however an extremely important idea that have helped me in my
+There is however an extremely important idea that has helped me in my
 thinking: the difference between _necessary_ and _sufficient_ conditions.

 # The mechanics of causality